JosephMusenge/git-secret-guard/README.md

 4. Use environment variables in your code
 ```

 **The secret never enters git history.
-You don't end up on that GitHub search.**
+You don't end up on that GitHub search or as part of a meme.**

 ## Quick Start